TormodLandet/Ocellaris/documentation/index.rst

 Download
 --------

-Ocellaris is developed on Bitbucket using Mercurial and can be downloaded from the `project page <https://bitbucket.org/trlandet/ocellaris>`_.
+Ocellaris is developed on Bitbucket using Git and can be downloaded from the `project page <https://bitbucket.org/trlandet/ocellaris>`_.

 .. ##############################################################